What is an Enrolled Agent (EA)?

 competence in matters of taxation before they may represent a taxpayer before the IRS.
 Unlike attorneys and CPAs, who may or may not choose to specialize in taxes, all EAs specialize in matters of taxation.
 EAs are also the only taxpayer representatives who receive their right to practice from the United States government.
 (CPAs and attorneys are licensed by the states.)

 The EA designation is earned in one of two ways:

-- An individual must pass a difficult two-day examination administered by the IRS which covers taxation of individuals, corporations, partnerships, estates and trusts, procedures and ethics.
-Next, the successful candidates are subjected to a rigorous background check conducted by the Internal Revenue Service; or
+- An individual must pass all three components of the Special Enroll Examination (SEE) which are conducted by Prometrics on behalf of the IRS.
+These tests cover the taxation of individuals, corporations, partnerships, estates and trusts, procedures, and ethics.
+Successful candidates must pass a rigorous background check conducted by the Internal Revenue Service.

 Are EAs required to take continuing professional education (CPE)?